techidaily/site-ai-voice-clone/source/_posts/chrome-video-translator-select-the-perfect-platform.md

 **Step 1: Get Wondershare Virbo and Access Video Translator Feature**

- Launch[Wondershare Virbo](https://virbo.wondershare.com/) in your system after downloading from its official website.
+ Launch [Wondershare Virbo](https://virbo.wondershare.com/) in your system after downloading from its official website.
 Enter the main home screen of Virbo and look for the “Video Translator” option on the right side.
 Click on it and navigate toward another pop-up screen.

 ![start video translator ai function](https://images.wondershare.com/virbo/article/chrome-video-translators-to-translate-videos-6.jpg)